ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 - Temporary type annotations and debugging functions, such as ``Debug.Trace.trace``.
 - Portable code samples that can be moved without affecting the module imports.

-This is particularly useful for single use functions, such as ``Servant.serve``.
 For example, this propose change would make the following program valid (assuming a cabal file with build depends and default extensions):